Zulhazmi33/FYP-Front-End/README.md

 # FYP-Front-End
 Front-End of my Final Year Project.
+Will completed the back-end development before July 2024

 +To visualize the flow of the system
 +Digitalize the need for homework and examination paper